Devoalda/GoWhere/readme.md

 ## Flask Web Application
 Open the browser and go to http://localhost:5000.
 Main page will provide a random region and a few shopping malls in that region for you to pick.

+Every refresh of the homepage will provide a new random region and shopping malls.

 To choose a specific region, go to http://localhost:5000/region where region can be:
 - Central